Rethinking Charter's Expense System

 What I Would Do Now

-Additionally, I would also invest more time in the wireframing phase before moving into high fidelity, using low and mid-fidelity prototypes as a testing tool rather than waiting until the designs were nearly final.
-More exploration early on at a lower fidelity would have caught issues sooner, reduced revision cycles, and given me a stronger foundation to build from before committing to a final design direction.
+Additionally, I would've invested more time wireframing before moving into high fidelity, using low and mid-fidelity prototypes as a testing tool rather than waiting until designs were nearly final.
+Earlier exploration would have caught issues sooner, reduced revision cycles, and given a stronger foundation before committing to a direction.
+Returning to this project later, I revisited the designs and explored a potential direction that built on the original while addressing some of the areas I felt had room to grow.

 01